 vii.
 Appeals to the California Department of Education

-- If dissatisfied with the district's investigation report, the complainant may appeal in writing to the CDE within 30 calendar days of receiving the district's investigation report.
-When appealing to the CDE, the complainant must specify the basis for the appeal of the investigation report and whether the facts are incorrect and/or the law has been misapplied.
+Any complainant who is dissatisfied with the District's final written investigation report may file an appeal in writing to the CDE within 30 calendar days of receiving the District's Investigation Report.
+(CA Education Code 49013, 52075; 5 CCR 4632) When appealing to the CDE, the complainant must specify the basis for the appeal of the investigation report and whether the facts are incorrect and/or the law has been misapplied.
 The appeal shall be accompanied by a copy of the locally filed complaint and a copy of the district's investigation report.
 (5 CA Code of Regulations 4632)

 viii.
 Civil law remedies

 A complainant may pursue available civil law remedies outside of the district's complaint procedures including seeking assistance from mediation centers or public/private interest attorneys, 60 calendar days after the filing of an appeal with the CDE.
 (CA Education Code 262.3)

 This page was last updated on October 28, 2022